imohitmayank/a_lazy_data_science_guide/docs/data_science_tools/scraping_websites.md

 - `Line 1-6`: Importing the required packages.
 - `Line 8-11`: Initializes the Chrome WebDriver with the specified options.
 - `Line 14-40`: Defines a function to scrape Google.
 It takes a search query, the number of pages to scrape, and an optional starting page.
 Inside the function, we iterate over the number of pages specified, constructing a URL for each page of Google search results based on the query and the current page.
 The WebDriver is used to navigate to the URL.
 Then, we use BS4 to parse the page source and extracts the title, link, and description of each search result and appends it to the `results` list.
 At each iteration, we save the result to a CSV.
-Finally, we quite the drive and result the `results`.
+Finally, we close the driver and return the `results`.
 - `Line 42-49`: Defines `save_results_to_csv` function to save the scraped results to a CSV file.
 It uses Python's `csv` module to write the title, link, and description of each search result to a CSV file.
-- `Line 52`: We call the `scrape_google` function to scrape 10 pages of Google search results for the specified query.
+- `Line 52`: We call the `scrape_google` function to scrape first 10 pages of Google search results for the specified query.

 And we are done! :wave: